Changes to Course Extracts – Digitisation of articles or book chapters

 - up to 5%, or one chapter, of a book,

 - up to 5%, or one article, of a journal issue,

 - up to 5%, or one case, of a report of judicial proceedings,

 - up to 5%, or one paper, of a set of conference proceedings,

-- up to 5%, or one poem not exceeding 10 pages, of an anthology of poems,
+- up to 5%, one short story or one poem or one play of not more than 10 pages in an anthology of

 It is also possible separately to scan images from such publications within the above limits.

 One module can have more than one chapter or article, provided these are not from the same book or journal issue.